-The CRD is mandated to provide information services in line with the Freedom of Information and Protection of Privacy Act (FOIPPA) and Section 57 of the Community Charter.
-Requests from the public for building inspection records have steadily increased year-on-year since 2018, as described in the background section.
+The CRD is mandated to provide information services in line with the Freedom of Information and Protection of Privacy Act (FOIPPA) and the Community Charter Section 57.
+Requests from the public for building inspection records have steadily increased year-on-year since 2018.
+The trend shows no sign of abating and staff expects to receive over 200 FOI requests in 2021 (+1,000% since 2018), which will require them to spend over 1,200 hours answering them.

 The demand increases have so far been absorbed but the level of effort is no longer sustainable and there is a risk it will create deficits in other critical business functions such as processing and issuing building permits, scheduling inspections, responding to violation files and placing notices on title.
-Initiative 11c-2 seeks to add extra labour hours equivalent to a 0.5 FTE on an ongoing basis to ensure the Building Inspection division can continue to operate and provide its core services while also providing information services.
+Initiative 11c-2 seeks to add extra labour hours equivalent to a 0.5 FTE on an ongoing basis to ensure the Building Inspection Division can continue to operate and provide its core services while also providing information services.
 The additional hours will be split as needed across the three Electoral Areas offices.

-Staffing changes increase demand and requirements for IT support (e.g. hardware and software procurement, configuration, installation support, devices, access requirements etc.).
+Staffing changes increases demand and requirements for Information Technology support (e.g., hardware and software procurement, configuration, installation support, devices, access requirements, etc.).
 This initiative, alongside others, will result in a small adjustment to the Information Technology & GIS staffing model to accommodate the demand.
 To provide full transparency, the financial impact of the initiative reflects the whole cost of delivering the work, including flow-down impacts on support services.